LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

     . . .
 } __randomize_layout;
 ```
-The important ones to note here are the open, release (close), read, and write function pointers.
+Here you can see how the common file interface is defined with important notes to open, release (close), read, and write function pointers.
-Pretty neat if you ask me!

-#### Inodes

-However, the kernel needs a definition of what a file is.
-It is good to know how the kernel handles different files, but information about the file has to be stored.
-Metadata as it is called.
-This is where the file system comes into play by storing metadata about a file and defining what a file is.
-On Linux, a file is defined by an inode (index node).
-There exists an inode table that is unique per file system, so this would mean /dev/sda1 or /dev/sdb1 would contain different tables since files systems are per partition.
-At the creation of a file system a maximum number of inodes is determined since the inode table itself is set to a maximum size.
-Since this can lead to two identical inode numbers, the inode number is a combination of the device ID and the inode number.
-The device id itself is split into a major and minor ID that defines the device type and class.
-The inode number itself is an incrementing 32-bit unsigned number which creates about 4 billion inodes.
-As the name index node implies, it is effectively an index in a large array.
-This large array defines all the metadata blocks associated with a file.
+Getting back on track, how does the Linux file system itself handle all the metadata associated with its files?
+Well each file on Linux references an index node also known as an inode.
-The inode will point to information like the file permissions, link count, data blocks, and ownership.
+The inode will include necessary metadata like file permissions, link count, data blocks, and ownership.
+Usage of `ls -l` or `stat` will reveal information stored in the inode with `stat` being more comprehensive.
 All information stored can be found in the stat struct in the stat (2) man page shown below.
 ```
 /* note that the members are not always stored in this order */